Anti-war protests in Russia (2022–present): Other direct action

 As well as protests, activists have also posted anti-war stickers around neighbourhoods, have written anti-war messages on banknotes, and have hung posters that mimic official missing person posters, but that instead contain information about Russian soldiers that have been killed in the invasion.
 The artist Alexandra Skochilenko was arrested for allegedly replacing supermarket labels with messages protesting the Mariupol theatre airstrike, and jailed for eight weeks pending trial under the Russian fake news laws.

 In Voronezh and Lukhovitsy, cases of arson of military enlistment offices and police departments in Krasnoyarsk and Smolensk were recorded.
 Molotov cocktails were used in all of them.
 As of beginning-June, at least 15 cases of arson directed at military recruitment centres had been recorded.
-On 24 March, a video was released on TikTok showing a protestor throwing Molotov cocktails at the Moscow Kremlin walls.
+On 24 March, a video was released on TikTok showing a protester throwing Molotov cocktails at the Moscow Kremlin walls.
 On 28 March, Moscow student Anastasia Levashova was sentenced to two years in prison for having thrown a Molotov cocktail at police during an anti-war rally.

 At least four teachers have been arrested after criticising the invasion in their classrooms.
 On 3 March, the Russian Ministry of Education instructed teachers to hold lessons telling students "why the liberation mission in Ukraine is a necessity."
 On 20 March, six women blocked traffic on a bridge in Zelenchukskaya demanding information about their relatives who had been sent to fight in Ukraine.
 All six were arrested.

 On 14 March, Marina Ovsyannikova, an editor at Channel One Russia, disrupted the set of the channel's main news program Vremya during prime time by holding up a sign with an anti-war message.
 The sign read: "NO WAR.
 Stop the war.
 Do not believe the propaganda, here you are being lied to.
 Russians against war".
 Ovsyannikova, the daughter of a Ukrainian father and a Russian mother, also released a pre-recorded video at OVD-Info in which she expressed shame for her part in spreading "Kremlin propaganda" at Channel One.
 She was detained by police later that evening and was released, according to TASS.
 Ovsyannikova was detained and later released again on 17 July after staging a lone protest at the Sophia Embankment, in front of the Kremlin, two days prior.

 Others have taken to attempt to remove symbols of pro-Russian actions, such as the letter Z. A man, who later fled to Armenia, reportedly stopped a car with the letter Z on its windscreen with a shovel and ordered the car's inhabitants to rip it off.

 On 26 September, a gunman opened fire at a draft office in Irkutsk Oblast, injuring one senior official.

+On 8 May 2023, the Yav Art Group presented an installation titled "Russian Cyberpunk", where prostheses painted with Gzhel patterns were attached to human silhouettes.
+The project was swiftly dismantled by authorities after its installation.